Learn

 Let's look at a couple of examples:

-- Say you have a loan with a 3% interest rate.
-You assume you can get a 7% rate of return by contributing to your retirement savings if you invest that money.
-In this case, you should prioritize saving for retirement because that option provides you with a better return in the long run.
+Say you have a mortgage with an interest rate of 5%.
+In this case, you should prioritize saving for retirement instead of paying off your mortgage faster.
+This will provide you with better return in the long run.

-- However, let's say you carry a credit card balance with an interest rate of 15%.
-This is more than double what you can reasonably expect to earn by saving for retirement.
-So the best decision would be to pay down your debt faster.
+On the other hand, let's say you carry a credit card balance with an interest rate of 18%.
+This's roughly double what you'd earn (on average, over time) by investing in the S&P 500 Index.
+In this case, the best decision would be to pay down your debt faster.

 If you feel comfortable doing the math — and then doing what the math suggests — determining the best option can be quite straightforward.
 But we don't live our lives in spreadsheets, and the optimal financial choice might not be the best choice for you depending on other factors in your life.